HarshitDaftary/AnuKit/README.md

 ## 🚀 SSR-First Architecture

-OptimUI is built from the ground up with Server-Side Rendering as a primary concern, ensuring optimal performance and user experience across all modern React frameworks.
+AnuKit is built from the ground up with Server-Side Rendering as a primary concern, ensuring optimal performance and user experience across all modern React frameworks.

 ### 🎯 SSR Design Principles